 What Does This Mean for the Industrial Workforce?

 Some experts suggest that companies will have to rethink the way they operate and focus on improving their workforces’ skills through training and continuing education.
 While such strategies may help, they’re not certain to serve as lasting remedies.
-For example, in-house training can’t necessarily overcome lack of experience, and specialized work often demands formal education.
+For example, in-house training can’t necessarily overcome lack of experience, and specialized work often demands some form formal education.

 Fortunately for many skilled workers on the hunt for jobs, companies are broadening their horizons.
 Modern firms are turning to previously under-used talent pools, like staffing agencies, to fulfill industrial jobs in numerous sectors.
 Because these positions remain accessible to a range of individuals, they may ultimately help close the gap between worker supply and demand.